BrightLaw9/ML_Jazz/README.md

 The generated melody is then added over a backing rhythm section to complete the jazz experience.

+Note the train_midi_files/ and train_wav_files directories have been git ignored due to the large space taken up due to training samples (approx. 1000 audio samples)

 # Installation note
 Python 3.7 64 bit had to be used in order to run pip install magenta and install sucessfully.
 The Numba and Python-rtmidi libraries created incompatibility and build errors when attempting to use versions higher than 3.7.